 I use Siri all the time to search for directions, the latest news, text or call my family and friends, and a bunch of other things!
 So when Siri’s not working, it’s a real problem for my day-to-day living.

-After recently upgrading my iPhone to a new iPhone XS Max and spending a lot of time setting Siri up and training her, the next day I discovered that Siri wasn’t working at all!
+After recently upgrading my iPhone to a iPhone 11 Pro and spending a lot of time setting Siri up and training her, the next day I discovered that Siri wasn’t working at all!

 So what’s up with Siri?